EthanGreen-16/contacts-app/README.md

 ---

 ### Step 3: Replace Project Files
-   - Once donwloaded, replace the contents of your new project's `src/` folder with the files in this repo:
+   - Once downloaded, replace the contents from the repository into there respective places in your `contacts-app` folder

 ---